nisalgunawardhana/Github-Models-Demo/Readme.md

 **This allows you to tailor the interaction to your specific needs**.

 ## Trying the Chatbot Experience

-    If you want to try the chatbot experience, you can modify the `start` command in the `package.json` file as follows:
+**If you want to try the chatbot experience, you can modify the `start` command in the `package.json` file as follows**:

 1. Open the `package.json` file in the root directory.
 2. Locate the `scripts` section and update the `start` command:
         ```json
         "start": "node ./src/chatbot.js"
         ```
 3. Save the file and start the application:
         ```bash
         npm start
         ```

-    This will run the chatbot experience instead of the default sample application.
+**This will run the chatbot experience instead of the default sample application**.

 ## Closing Notes